Frederick Taylor University: History and academics

 Frederick Taylor University was established in 1994 to cater to mature adult learners, 20 years or older.
 The university previously offered undergraduate and graduate distance education programs in business leading to either a bachelor's or master's degree.

 FTU currently offers both resident and nonresident programs leading to various certificates in business, as well as a bachelor's, master's, and doctorate in Christian leadership.
 Secular degrees are no longer offered; religious degree granting institutions are typically exempt from the state-approval process, but the school mentions on its website that the eligibility for exempt status has not been verified by the California Bureau of Private Postsecondary Education (BPPE).

 Change of control and ownership on February 15, 2017

-After grant of approval by the Bureau for Private Postsecondary Education (BPPE) for change of ownership/control, the university was acquired by The Vines Branches Transformation Company, a corporation based in City of Orange in Southern California.
+Upon being approved by the Bureau for Private Postsecondary Education (BPPE) for a change of ownership/control, the university was acquired by The Vines Branches Transformation Company, a corporation based in City of Orange in Southern California.